Manage your Kubernetes cluster

 Codefresh includes a built-in Kubernetes Dashboard that allows you to see the state of your cluster(s) and even make changes if you have the appropriate access privileges.

-After adding a cluster, you’ll be able to manage your Kubernetes assets via the Kubernetes tab on the left pane.
-Clicking on Kubernetes icon will take you to your services dashboard.
+After adding a cluster, you will be able to manage your Kubernetes assets via the Kubernetes tab on the left pane.
+Clicking on the Kubernetes icon will take you to your services dashboard.

 You will be able to see the following parameters for each service:

 - A status check